vaginessa/bootboot/x86_64-efi/README.md

 See [BOOTBOOT Protocol](https://github.com/bztsrc/bootboot) for common details.

-On [UEFI machines](http://www.uefi.org/), the PCI Option ROM is created from a standard EFI OS loader application.
+On [UEFI machines](http://www.uefi.org/), the PCI Option ROM is created from the standard EFI OS loader application.

-On [Raspberry Pi 3](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/sdcard.md) board the kernel8.img is loaded from the boot partition on SD card by start.elf.

 Machine state
 -------------